 The Center for the Art of East Asia has initiated various kinds of programs to enhance opportunities and methodologies for learning, for sharing information and ideas, and presenting new research.
 The scope of this activity includes conferences and paper publication, collaborative research projects, developing library resources, building digital databases of visual materials, sponsoring graduate student trips to study museum collections, and organizing exhibitions.

-The Center for the Art of East Asia and the Department of Art History at the University of Chicago invites applications for a one-year Postdoctoral Scholar position with possible extension and concurrent Lecturer appointment that is expected to begin September 1, 2017.
-We seek an outstanding scholar in Chinese art history who will further his/her own research at the University of Chicago.
+The Center for the Art of East Asia and the Department of Art History at the University of Chicago invites applications for a one-year Postdoctoral Scholar position with possible extension and concurrent Lecturer appointment that is expected to begin during Academic Year 2017-2018.
+We seek an outstanding scholar in East Asian art history who will further his/her own research at the University of Chicago.
 The holder of this position 1) is required to be in residence, 2) conducts research in a stated field of concentration under the mentorship of a faculty member, 3) participates in regular colloquia and workshops in the Center and Department, and 4) may be requested to teach one course each year.
 The position is benefits-eligible and may be extended for an additional year upon satisfactory review.
-Applicants must have received their Ph.D. degree by September 1, 2017 and not more than five years previously.
+Applicants must have received their Ph.D. degree by the starting date of the appointment and not more than five years previously.

 Complete application materials include a cover letter, a project proposal including statement of research and teaching interests, CV with a list of publications, 2-3 writing samples (including a dissertation chapter), dissertation table of contents and abstract, completed Postdoctoral Scholar Supplemental Data Form, and letters of recommendation from three individuals familiar with the work of the applicant (to be sent separately or electronically to firstname.lastname@example.org).